AquibMS/Misc/SOLID principles.md

 ```

 ## 5. Dependency Inversion Principle (DIP)
-High-level modules should not depend on low-level modules.
+- **Definition**: High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-Abstractions should not depend on details.
-Details should depend on abstractions.
+- **Advantages**: Leads to more decoupled and flexible systems.
+- **Disadvantages**: Can be difficult to design appropriate abstractions.

 #### Example:
 ```java